davidv171/Theatron/README.md

 Imaqtpie into the search bar and press enter.
 Hopefully streamlink will load up the video too.

+## Flags

+sh streamlink.sh -v

+Outputs the version of the main script(notification script probably will not be updated a lot if at all, so it doesnt need versioning for now).

+sh streamlink.sh -p

+Should popout chat no matter what your config says.

 ## Configuration

 The repo contains an example configuration.
 The comments should explain everything.
 Just like the oauth file this needs to be in the same directory as the script.